rahulsingh2310/bobble/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1. Download the zip file and extract it or clone it.
+2. npm i, run this command to install all equired node modules
+3. npm start

+All the given guidlines are followed, at the there is a box to display the data .

 ## Available Scripts

 In the project directory, you can run:

+### npm start

+or

 ### `yarn start`